psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshotsMod/Readme.md

 **Release Notes:**
 - Added an option to manage holograms in Rhino separately
 - Fix No Hologram with Freecam Option when in a Station
+- Rhino Detection now takes place in EDHM rather than in 3PMod
 - Replacement of the Show Status mechanism with a more conventional solution *(for the user the operation remains the same)*

 **Previous versions:**